bennettgberg/TrackletEmulation/README.md

 3/29/2018: Updated to do clustering first in eta (L1_cluster), then in phi (L2_cluster).
            This includes connecting first phibin to the last one.
 Possibly still some bugs (updates to come).

+4/2/2018: Simplified algorithm to tie two sides of phi together (to reduce the logic in the firmware)